Turtle Grades

 Teach creative programming with Turtle power!

-The Turtle Blockly playgrounds, linked to below, can provide a resource for teaching programming concepts in KS1, KS2 and KS3.
+The Turtle Blockly playgrounds, linked to below, provide a resource for teaching programming concepts in KS1, KS2 and KS3.

-Playground A is for the youngest pupils, those who have never written programs at all and have only ever used a floor robot such as Bee-bot.
 Programs are written by dragging and linking simple code blocks into the workspace and then pressing Run.

+Playground A is for the youngest students, those who have never written programs at all and have only ever used a floor robot such as Bee-bot.
+Each subsequent playground provides a few more blocks.
+This makes the process of moving from one playground to the next simple, intuitive and accessible.

 The resources